linkerd/website/linkerd.io/content/2/tasks/use_external_certs.md

-To ensure the certificate issuance process remains uninterrupted, Linkerd [stable-2.7.0](https://github.com/linkerd/linkerd2/releases/tag/stable-2.7.0) and [edge-19.10.5](https://github.com/linkerd/linkerd2/releases/tag/edge-19.10.5) introduced updates to the `identity` component, enabling it to seaminglessly auto-reload new mTLS issuer certificate.
+To ensure the certificate issuance process remains uninterrupted, Linkerd [stable-2.7.0](https://github.com/linkerd/linkerd2/releases/tag/stable-2.7.0) and [edge-19.10.5](https://github.com/linkerd/linkerd2/releases/tag/edge-19.10.5) introduced updates to the `identity` component, enabling it to seamlessly auto-reload new mTLS issuer certificates.

 In the following lines, we will demonstrate how this allows integration with the external certificate management solution